vigoren/foundryvtt-simple-calendar/docs/calendar-configuration/time-settings.md

 This section contains all the options for configuring how time works within the calendar.

-## Time Options

-This section allows the configuration of how hours, minutes and seconds work in their world.

 ![](media://calendar-time.png)

 | Setting             | Description                                            |